-Elton Hall will open for the summer season on Sunday, 30th May 2021 and on other selected dates until the end of August 2021.
+Elton Hall is open for the summer season on selected dates until the end of August 2021.
 Full details are on our Visitor Information page.
-Entry will be by pre-booked, timed tickets only.

 An extraordinary, romantic, part-gothic historic house near Peterborough in Cambridgeshire, that has been in the Proby family for 400 years